Square Design Exercise • Teleportation

 Here, a user can add or remove a location from their favorites with a tap on the heart icon (top-right), or tap the call to action at bottom to teleport there instantly.

-A card shows location info an ratings from other apps like Google Maps, TripAdvisor or Yelp (configurable in settings), and allows a user to view more info in the corresponding app with one tap.
+A card shows location info and ratings from other apps like Google Maps, TripAdvisor or Yelp (configurable in settings), and allows a user to view more info in the connected app with one tap.

 A tap on the "Teleport Me" button brings up a full-screen destination view during the teleportation process.
-A cancel button allows a user to call off the trip during the first few seconds, without the additional steps associated with a "confirm" dialog.
+A cancel button allows a user to call off the trip during the first few seconds, without the additional friction that a "confirm" dialog prior to teleporting would create.